Mean dimension explosion of induced homeomorphisms: Mean dimension of induced homeomorphisms

-\subsection{Explosion on the circle.}
+\subsection{Explosion on the circle}

-The explosion of the mean dimension for the induced hyperspace map is better understood for homeomorphisms defined in one-dimensional topological manifolds because they all have zero topological entropy.
+The explosion of the mean dimension for the induced hyperspace map is better understood for homeomorphisms defined on one-dimensional topological manifolds because they all have zero topological entropy.
 Precisely, there is a dichotomy for such homeomorphisms: the mean dimension of its induced hyperspace map is zero or infinite.
-The following lemma states this dichotomy for interval homeomorphisms and is crucial to prove the analog state for circle homeomorphisms.
+The following lemma states this dichotomy for interval homeomorphisms and is crucial to proving the analogous statement for circle homeomorphisms.\\